Prudential Tower

-The Prudential Tower, also known as the Prudential Building or, colloquially, the Pru, is an international style skyscraper in Boston, Massachusetts.
+The Prudential Tower (also known as the Prudential Building or, colloquially, the Pru) is an international style skyscraper in Boston, Massachusetts.
 The building, a part of the Prudential Center complex, currently stands as the 2nd-tallest building in Boston in surface/roof height, behind the John Hancock Tower.
 The Prudential Tower was designed by Charles Luckman and Associates for Prudential Insurance.
 Completed in 1964, the building is 749 ft tall, with 52 floors (surface/roof height), and as of January 2021, is tied with others as the 114th-tallest in the United States.
 It contains 1.2 e6sqft of commercial and retail space.
 Including its radio mast, the tower's pinnacle height reaches 907 ft.

 History

 The Prudential Tower began construction in 1960 with steel erection work by Donovan Steel.
 During its construction in December 1963, poet Arthur Crew Inman committed suicide due to the sound of construction outside his apartment.
 This unveiled what was then believed to be the longest diary ever composed by an American.
 Upon its completion in 1964, the Prudential was the tenth tallest building in the world and the tallest building in North America outside of New York City, surpassing the Terminal Tower in Cleveland, Ohio.
 It also ended the Custom House Tower's 59-year reign as the tallest building in Boston, and passed Hartford's Travelers Tower as the tallest building in New England.

 The newly built Prudential Tower dwarfed John Hancock Financial's headquarters building, built in 1947.
 This spurred the insurance rival to build the 1975 John Hancock Tower, which is slightly taller at 790 ft.

 Today, the Prudential is no longer among the fifty tallest buildings in the U.S. in architectural height, but at 907 ft, it still stands in that rank based on pinnacle height.
-Within Boston, in addition to the nearby John Hancock tower, many other tall buildings have since been built such as the Four Seasons Hotel & Private Residences, One Dalton Street at 742 feet and the Millennium Tower in the Downtown Crossing neighborhood at 685 feet.
-The financial district, including the 614 ft Federal Reserve Bank is now the 5th tallest at 614 feet.
-The Prudential, John Hancock and now the Four Seasons Hotel & Private Residences towers dominate the Back Bay skyline.
+Within Boston, in addition to the nearby John Hancock tower, several other tall buildings have since been built such as the Four Seasons Hotel & Private Residences (One Dalton Street) at 742 ft, and the Millennium Tower in the Downtown Crossing neighborhood at 685 ft.
+The financial district includes the 614 ft Federal Reserve Bank, now the 5th tallest.
+As of 2025, the Prudential, John Hancock, and the Four Seasons towers dominate the Back Bay skyline.